gabrielbonin01/data-science-portfolio/README.md

 <h3>Deep Learning</h3>
 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Projet va ici!</a>: A model that use machine learning to predicts which passengers survived the Titanic shipwreck.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Projet va ici!</a>: With a Logistic Regression model and machine learning, i try to predicts which passengers survived the Titanic shipwreck.</li>

 </ul>

 <h3>Mini Projects</h3>
 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Projet va ici!</a>: A model that use machine learning to predicts which passengers survived the Titanic shipwreck.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Machine Learning and Logistic Regression model</a>: A classification problem indicating whether or not a particular internet user will click on an ad on an Advertisement on a company website.</li>

+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Machine Learning and Logistic Regression model</a>: A classification problem indicating whether or not a particular internet user will click on an ad on an Advertisement on a company website.</li>

 </ul>
 <h7>***The Majority of those project where done in <a href="https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/">This course</a>***</h7>